SixSq/sixsq.github.io/_platform/features/swiss-made.md

 main-feature: false
 ---

 The Nuvla service is operated and hosted in Switzerland.
 The NuvlaEdge and Nuvla software is also designed in Switzerland.
-Working closely with our hardware and distribution partners, we guarantee that our software is produced, tested, certified and operated according to our highest standards.
+We guarantee that our software is produced, tested, certified and operated according to our highest standards.
 While an international team, we pride ourselves in our constant quest for precision and excellence.